smol-ai/GodMode/README.md

 ## Installation

+**Install [here](https://github.com/smol-ai/GodMode/releases/latest)!** And then log in to Google on any one of the providers + refreshing logs you into most of the rest.
+Google Bard seems to have weird auth requirements [we havent figured out yet](https://github.com/smol-ai/GodMode/issues/201) - logging into Google via Anthropic Claude first seems to be the most reliable right now while we figure it out.

+Download:

-Install [here](https://github.com/smol-ai/GodMode/releases/latest)!
-Arm64 for Apple Silicon Macs, non Arm64 for the rest (there are some [temporary issues for Intel Macs](https://github.com/smol-ai/GodMode/issues/163), but beta.0 works. help wanted!).
+- Arm64 for Apple Silicon Macs, non Arm64 (universal) for Intel Macs.

-We [just added Windows/Linux support](https://github.com/smol-ai/GodMode/pull/162), but it needs a lot of work.
+- We [just added Windows/Linux support](https://github.com/smol-ai/GodMode/pull/162), but it needs a lot of work.
 Help wanted!

 You can also build from source, see instructions below.